Aggie01/Stock---Analysis/README.md

 - Obtain yearly return for each stock

 ### 3. Main Goal:
-Steve wants to enable macros on his computer in order to run the analysis whenever he wantsSteve wants to enable a flexible macro that will refactor an existing code in order to make his daily tasks more efficient by shortening the time the analysis runs.
+Steve wants to enable macros on his computer in order to run the analysis whenever he wants with the least amount of time.
+To do that, an existing code will be refactored in order to make his daily tasks more efficient by shortening the time the analysis runs.